PoseiDAT/schemas/docs/equipment-inventory.md

 https://poseidat.org/schema/entry/equipment-inventory.json
 ```

 An entry detailing the equipment installed on a vessel.
-One 1 should exist per journal
+Only 1 should exist per journal

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :---------------------------------------------------------------------------------------- |